Vietnam.vn - Nền tảng quảng bá Việt Nam

 The national treasure Emperor Duy Tan's throne at the Hue Royal Antiquities Museum has been placed in a glass case for protection.

-On June 2, according to the reporter's records, at the main exhibition space of the Hue Royal Antiquities Museum at Long An Palace (Dong Ba Ward, Phu Xuan District, Hue City), many precious artifacts were displayed in glass cabinets.
+On June 2, according to reporters, at the main exhibition space of the Hue Royal Antiquities Museum at Long An Palace (Dong Ba Ward, Phu Xuan District, Hue City), many precious artifacts were displayed in glass cabinets.

-Among them, 3 thrones under the Nguyen Dynasty have just been installed with glass cages to ensure safety after the incident of the national treasure violation of the Nguyen Dynasty throne in Thai Hoa Palace.
+Among them, 3 thrones under the Nguyen Dynasty have just been installed with glass cages to ensure safety after the incident of the national treasure Nguyen Dynasty throne in Thai Hoa Palace was damaged.

-One must mention the Emperor Duy Tan Throne, dating from the early 20th century, specially crafted for King Duy Tan when he ascended the throne at the age of 7.
-This throne is smaller in size than many other thrones, but is exquisitely crafted, bearing deep historical, cultural, and artistic values of the Nguyen Dynasty.
+One of the most notable is the Emperor Duy Tan Throne, dating back to the early 20th century, specially crafted for King Duy Tan when he ascended the throne at the age of 7.
+This throne is smaller in size than many other thrones, but is exquisitely crafted, bearing historical, cultural, and artistic value under the Nguyen Dynasty.

 Precious thrones from the Nguyen Dynasty have been placed in glass cases - photo 2